Take a look at our growing Index of Hockey Biographies

 The 2000-01 season would see Daze set career highs of 33 goals and 57 points, only to surpass that in 2001-02 with 38 goals and 70 points.
 He also would earn his first (and unfortunately last) opportunity to play in the All-Star game and was the game’s MVP.

 While 2002-03 would be good statistically, he would be limited to only 54 games while his ongoing back problems began to become very serious.
 In 2003-04 he would only play 19 games.
-Finally, in 2005-06, after the lockout season, Daze would declare himself unable to play after the first period of the first game of the season, maybe not knowing that it would be the last game he ever played.
+Finally, in 2005-06, after the lockout season, he declared himself unable to play after the first period of the first game of the season, maybe not knowing that it would be the last game he ever played.

 As far as “What Happened to Eric Daze?”
 The most anyone knows is that as recent as 2009, he still lives in Chicago and has been seen at many Blackhawk games, even officially signing autographs at the game on January 16th.
 Many reports of conversations with Daze all have one thing in common, that the man is still in constant pain.